BrunoBoehm/code-notes/Sinatra.md

 end
 ```

-Now that our application logic spans more than one controller class, our `config.ru` that starts our application becomes a bit more complicated.
-We must mount both classes.
+Now that our application logic spans more than one controller class, our `config.ru` that starts our application becomes a bit more complicated. **We must mount both classes.
 Only one class can be specified to be run.
-The other class must be loaded as Middleware.
+The other class must be loaded as Middleware**.
 We won't get into MiddleWare now, suffice to say, you simply `use` it instead of `run`.
 ```ruby
 require 'sinatra'